NuclearSnake/PageTester/README.md

 Training project, Java + JavaFX + HTML Parser

-The project is developed to learn and to get speed programming results as part-time project.
+The project was developed to learn and to get speed programming results as part-time project.

-### There will be several work flows:
+### There were several work flows:
 1. Creating functionality in Java classes
 2. Refactoring in order to improve maintainability, lower coupling etc.
 3. JavaFX: creating UI and connecting it with the functionality
-> 4. Testing
+4. Testing
 5. Creating nice JavaDocs
+All done.

 ### Tasks
 - [x] Parsing